© 2025, Triana Coffee Co. All rights reserved. Made with ♥ in Nashville, Tennessee.

 Q: Do you teach a coffee class or a roasting class?

-A: We teach both!
-We happily teach for entertainment purposes, or for professional purposes.
+A: We happily teach for entertainment purposes, or for professional purposes.
 In either case, you'll learn a lot about coffee, meet some great people, and have a fantastic time doing it!
 Contact us for more information.

 Q: Do you rent time on your roaster?